GabrielGilley/dotfiles/README.md

 ## Vim custom commands
 ### Commenting
-GC and GU comment and uncomment lines from normal and visual modes.
+gc and gu comment and uncomment lines from normal and visual modes.
 Auto-detects file type for comments.
 Add new file types in vim/commenting

 ### Copy to clipboard